 From Instagram campaigns to exhibits to social venture start-ups — Flaunt-It continues to explore the various ways our movement can provide a celebratory and empowering platform for women creatives to excel.
-Now, we are launching an annual visual anthology that will compile the works of several emerging BIWOC artists who are sharing their stories via a range of art forms.
+Now, we are launching an annual visual anthology that will compile the works of several emerging BIWOC artists sharing their stories via various art forms.

-Flaunt-It's Magazine is a compilation of stories that explore the intersectional identities primarily of Black, Indigenous, women of colour (BIWOC).
+Flaunt-It's Magazine is a compilation of stories exploring the intersectional identities of Black, Indigenous, and women of colour (BIWOC).
 It invites all the stories that have been marginalized from mainstream media.
 It is a celebration of women, grassroots initiatives, and their creators.
 Flaunt-It's visual anthology will feature various creative projects which explore identity and our chosen annual themes.
 These projects will interject the celebration and representation of primarily BIWOC.

 Throughout 2021, Flaunt-It has worked with nearly 100 Black, Indigenous, Women of Colour (BIWOC) artists from all across the province to produce our first magazine / visual anthology titled "Love Deeply, Love Often, Love Yourself."
 It is a collection of literature and visual, digital, + media arts that share the complex identities and narratives of "all the women who have never felt seen."
 The 200-page magazine is only the first issue of our now annual project.
 Our inaugural magazine production was a part of the Canadian Women's Foundation's Investment Readiness Program, funded by the Government of Canada.